 - Choose Create File System. and click

-- In the Create File System dialog box, set the required parameters.
+- On the buy page, set the required parameters.

-Parameter Description Region The region.Note If an ECS instance and file system reside in different regions, the ECS instance cannot access the file system.
+Parameter Description Region The region where the file system resides.Note If an ECS instance and file system reside in different regions, the ECS instance cannot access the file system.